 Since the tests are so similar, your best bet for preparing for the PSAT/NMSQT is to begin your SAT prep a bit earlier than you may have planned.
 Preparing for the SAT will also prepare you for the PSAT because the content of the tests overlaps.
 A diagnostic SAT at your local C2 Education center can give you valuable testing practice while helping you to identify your strengths and weaknesses, which allows you to target your preparation to the areas where you need the most work.

 Even if you’re reading this with the PSAT testing date just weeks away, there are still things you can do to boost your score:

 - Take a practice test.
 This requires an investment of a couple of hours for the entire test, but it provides some big advantages on test day.
 You’ll already know the format of the test, you’ll be familiar with the directions, and you won’t be surprised by the types of questions and passages you’ll see on test day.
 Familiarity alone can boost your score by reducing time-wasting struggles on test day.
-Check out our post on “Last-Minute Tips to Score Well on the PSAT.”
+Check out this post for last minute tips to boost your PSAT scores.

 - Use your test score to identify one or two of your weakest areas, and then focus your efforts there.
 If you can spot one or two topics that you scored really badly on, you can focus your efforts there to get the biggest bang for your test prep time.